 - 5 large eggs

-In a large bowl place butter at room temperature, powdered sugar, honey, lemon zest and vanilla extract.
+- In a large bowl, place butter at room temperature, powdered sugar, honey, lemon zest, lemon juice, and vanilla extract.

-Using a hand mixer, start by mixing the ingredients together on low speed until the sugar is incorporated.
+- Using a hand mixer, or a stand-up one, mix the ingredients on low speed until the sugar is incorporated.
 Increase the speed to high and mix for 2-3 minutes.

-Let cool, then serve cut in squares sprinkled with powdered sugar on top.
+- Let it cool, then serve cut in squares sprinkled with powdered sugar on top.